Topological T-duality for Stacks using a Gysin Sequence: T-dual of Kaluza-Klein monopole Backgrounds

 Consider a spacetime which is a $KK$-monopole spacetime with charge $1$.
+This corresponds to T-dualizing the space $CS^3$ with its natural circle action.
 Physically, the T-dual would have a source of $H$-flux over the set in the base corresponding to the image of the singular fiber and the $H$-flux would be undefined at the location of the source\footnote{See Ref.\ \cite{Pande} for a detailed discussion.}.
 In the $C^{\ast}$-formalism of Topological T-duality the $C^{\ast}$-algebra describing the background loses the continuous-trace property exactly on this locus.
 In Ref. \cite{Pande}, it was argued that this is a model for a space with a {\em source} of $H$-flux.

 In the formalisms of Refs.\ \cite{Bunke1,MaWu}, however, the T-dual $H$-flux would be everywhere defined, that is, there would be no {\em source} of $H$-flux present.
 In particular, for these two theories, the following would hold: The T-dual of a single NS5-brane with a background of $k$-units of (sourceless) $H$-flux would be indistinguishable from the T-dual of a space with $(k+1)$-units of sourceless $H$-flux.
+We will see this for the stack theory method when we calculate the T-dual of these spaces in Thms.\ (\ref{ThmKK},\ref{ThmTDGen}) and in Cor.\ (\ref{CorKKMulti}) below.
+We discuss this matter in more detail after Cor.\ (\ref{CorESt}) below.

+Before we calculate the T-dual of the above spaces, we need some preliminary notation and results.
 Let $\E \to \Y$ be a principal $S^1$-bundle of stacks over $\Y$.
 It is clear from the axioms of a principal $S^1$-bundle (see Ref.\ \cite{Heinloth} after Remark (2.14)) that the topological stack $\E$ is a space with a left $S^1$-action (in the sense of Ref.\ \cite{Ginot}, Sec.\ (3)).
+In Sec.\ (\ref{secComp}) above, we had used the definition of a quotient stack $[X/G]$ of a {\em topological space} $X$ with an action of a topological group $G.$ In this Section we use in addition the notation and notion of a quotient stack of an {\em arbitrary topological stack} by the action of a topological group $G$ from the work of Ginot and Noohi, Ref.\ \cite{Ginot}.
+In Ref.\ \cite{Ginot} Sec.\ (4.3) the authors define a {\em quotient stack} $[G \backslash \X]$ of a group action $G$ on an arbitrary {\em topological stack} $\X.$ We assume the reader is familiar with these ideas and will refer to them freely in what follows.

+Since the spaces we study in this paper are not orbispaces we need to make a remark about the existence of T-dual stacks for the spaces under study.
+In this paper, we will use the method of Ref.\ \cite{Bunke1} to calculate the T-dual of a stack associated to a semi-free space.
+In the method of Ref.\ \cite{Bunke1}, if we restrict ourselves to $U(1)$-bundles over such stacks, the associated simplicial bundles, being circle bundles, may always be T-dualized.
+There is always a `T-duality diamond' of Ref.\ \cite{Bunke} (see Diagram (2.14) in Lemma (2.13) of that reference) for the associated simplicial bundles, since these are only circle bundles.
+This gives a diagram of the form Diagram (4.1.2) in Ref.\ \cite{Bunke2} for the associated {\em stacks}.
+Hence, for such a stack, the T-dual exists in the sense of Def.\ (4.1.4) of Ref.\ \cite{Bunke2}, even if the base is not an orbispace.